Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 Symptoms

-The main symptoms of chorea minor are the formation of hyperkinesis of varying intensity in the patient.
+The main symptoms of minor chorea are the formation of hyperkinesis of varying intensity in the patient.

 Hyperkinesis - involuntary movements or muscle contractions